 Effective problem identification and analysis involve:

-• Data mining: Use tools to sift through incident logs, performance metrics, and user feedback to identify recurring issues or potential weak points.
+- Data mining: The first step to take is to conduct further investigation of every incident.
+Use tools to sift through incident logs, performance metrics, and user feedback to identify recurring issues or potential weak points.

-• Cross-team collaboration: Involve multiple stakeholders, including the service desk, configuration management, and availability management teams.
-Each brings unique insights that can help paint a fuller picture of potential problems.
+- Cross-team collaboration: Involve multiple stakeholders, including the service desk, configuration management, and availability management teams.
+Each brings unique insights that can help paint a fuller picture of potential problems and explore incidents related to each other.

 Developing and implementing solutions